 First and foremost, you would have to decide that you want the company liquidation.
-If there are several directors to the company other than yourself, you would have to convene with the.
+If there are several directors of the company other than yourself, you would have to convene with them.
 During this meeting, a liquidation resolution will be passed.
-The resolution has to appoint liquidators DIFC and the official recognition of the company regarding its insolvent position.
+The resolution has to appoint liquidators in DIFC and the official recognition of the company regarding its insolvent position.

 The First Stage of Company Liquidation in DIFC

 - All existing staff members are paid off

 - An approved liquidator in DIFC is appointed.
-And the board of directors’ resolution is attested by a public notary in UAE
+And the board of directors & the resolution are attested by a public notary in UAE.

 - DED fees are settled for the issuance of a certificate of company liquidation

-- Public notices are published in two separate Arabic or local newspapers for the liquidation of company and the waiting period of at least forty-five days for creditors or partners to raise claims
+- Public notices are published in two separate Arabic or local newspapers for the liquidation of a company and the waiting period of at least forty-five days for creditors or partners to raise claims

 - The furnishing of a Final Audit Report and copies of the ads from local newspapers to the DED.